 Ideas & Inspiration

-Sprinkler Smarts for Summer
+Water Smarts for Your Summer Landscape

 - Choose the best sprinkler for the job.
-For watering newly planted beds, choose oscillating or whirling sprinklers.
+For watering newly planted beds, select oscillating or whirling sprinklers.
 They put out small droplets that moisten the soil without compacting it.
 For established plants, pulsating sprinklers cover more space with less water pressure.
-For young fruit trees or robust caged tomatoes, choose a bubbler type sprinkler for its deep watering capabilities.
+For young fruit trees or caged tomatoes, choose a bubbler type sprinkler for its deep watering capabilities.

 - Early morning is the best time to water.
 Use a timer to turn on sprinklers before you wake up.

-- Run sprinkler in one spot for 30 minutes and then turn it off to allow the water to seep into the soil.
+- Run your sprinkler in one spot for 30 minutes and then turn it off to allow the water to seep into the soil.
 Move sprinklers as needed to water all of your thirsty plants.

-TIP: To avoid wasting water, don’t use any type of sprinkler in windy weather.
+Tip: To avoid wasting water, don’t use any type of sprinkler in windy weather.
 Up to half of the water can blow away!